microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 * Thread Count
   * `sess_options.intra_op_num_threads = 2` controls the number of threads to use to run the model
 * Sequential vs Parallel Execution
-  * `sess_options.execution_mode = rt.ExecutionMode.ORT_SEQUENTIAL` controls whether then operators in the graph should run sequentially or in parallel.
+  * `sess_options.execution_mode = rt.ExecutionMode.ORT_SEQUENTIAL` controls whether the operators in the graph run sequentially or in parallel.
 Usually when a model has many branches, setting this option to false will provide better performance.
   * When `sess_options.execution_mode = rt.ExecutionMode.ORT_PARALLEL`, you can set `sess_options.inter_op_num_threads` to control the
 number of threads used to parallelize the execution of the graph (across nodes).